jsommers/switchyard/documentation/writing_a_program.rst

 A Switchyard program isn't executed *directly* with the Python interpreter.
 Instead, the program ``swyard`` is used to start up the Switchyard framework and to load your code.
 When Switchyard starts your code it looks for a function named ``main`` and invokes it, passing in the network object as the only parameter.
 Details on how to start Switchyard (and thus your program) are given in the chapters on :ref:`running a Switchyard in the test environment <runtest>` and :ref:`running Switchyard in a live environment <runlive>`.

 A Switchyard program will typically also import other Switchyard modules such as modules for parsing and constructing packets, dealing with network addresses, and other functions.
-These modules are introduced below and described in detail in the API reference chapter (:ref:`apiref`).
+These modules are introduced below and described in detail in the :ref:`API reference chapter <apiref>`.

 Introducing the "network object"
 ================================